Pula, Croatia: An Expert Travel Guide!

 Pula is a city in Croatia and one of the most popular vacation destinations in Istria.
 There are so many unique things to do in Pula!
 An absolute highlight is the Roman amphitheater, which is the landmark of this historically important port city.
 However, there are countless other fantastic attractions to discover in Pula!
-A really charming old town, ancient temples, ancient buildings and regional markets are just a few of the sights to marvel at.
-The nature and the beaches around the port city are just amazing and worth visiting!
-In addition, there are plenty of things to see around Pula and lots of possibilities for interesting day tours.
+A really charming old town, ancient temples, ancient buildings and regional markets are just a few of the sights to marvel at during a city walk.
+Absolutely enchanting are also the beautiful nature and the stunning beaches around the port city, which make a beach vacation in Istria perfect!
+In addition, there are plenty of things to see around Pula and plenty of possibilities for interesting day tours.

-In this travel guide we will show you the absolute best things to do in Pula in Croatia.
-In addition, you will get lots of travel info on Pula; we will show you amazing pictures and tell you where to find the best places to stay.
+In this travel guide, we will show you the absolute best things to do in Pula in Croatia.
+In addition, you will get lots of travel info on Pula, we will show you amazing pictures and tell you where to find the best places to stay for a vacation.

 The Best Things to See and to Do in Pula

 During a visit to Pula, you can look forward to a whole range of attractions worth seeing.
 Most of them are located directly in the old town, which can be easily explored on a city walk.
 There are many other things that you can do and discover in the immediate vicinity.
 In order not to lose the overview, we have summarized the best things to do in Pula at a glance right here: